kyma-project/kyma/docs/kyma/12-04-expose-microservice.md

 type: Getting Started
 ---

-Now that you deployed a standalone `orders-service` microservice, you can make it available outside the cluster to other resources by exposing its Kubernetes Service.
+Now that you deployed a standalone `orders-service` microservice, allow other resources to communicate with it.
+Make it available outside the cluster to other resources by exposing its Kubernetes Service through an APIRule custom resources (CR).

-## Related Kyma components
+## Reference

 This guide demonstrates how [API Gateway](/components/api-gateway) works in Kyma.
-It makes your service accessible outside the Kyma cluster through the APIRule CR.
+It exposes your Service under secured or unsecured endpoints for other Services outside the Kyma cluster.

 ## Steps

+Follows these steps:

 ### Expose the Service

-Create an APIRule custom resource (CR) which exposes the Kubernetes Service of the microservice under na unsecured endpoint (**handler** set to `noop`) and accepts the `GET` and `POST` methods.
+Create an APIRule CR which exposes the Kubernetes Service of the microservice under na unsecured endpoint (**handler** set to `noop`) and accepts the `GET` and `POST` methods.

 >**TIP:** **noop** stands for "no operation" and means access without any token.
 If you want to secure your Service, read the [tutorial](/components/api-gateway/#tutorials-expose-and-secure-a-service) to learn how to do that.